cloworm/file-upload/README.md

 - Drag and Drop to upload files
 - Configurable mimetypes
-- Optional grid component to display all files on a record which can be filtered by filename
+- Optional table component to display all files on a record which can be filtered by filename

 ## Component Properties